How to stop self sabotaging and start building a powerful self confidence

 Either you listen to the Call, or you ignore it.
 Perhaps you receive too many Calls, and you don’t know which one to listen to?

-Perhaps you are like Jonah in the biblical story, and you avoid the Call because it feels too big or you know it’s going to challenge you or be uncomfortable.
+It comes from the biblical story of Jonah and the whale.
+You avoid the Call because it feels too big or you know it’s going to challenge you or be uncomfortable.

 Are you in the belly of the whale right now?